Executive Director, Criminal Justice Coordinating Council

-Upon joining the CJCC in 2006 as its Legal Advisor and Program Analyst, Ms. Butler provided legal counsel to the agency on criminal and juvenile justice matters; and helped guide the agencies’ strategic priorities with a specific focus on re-entry, emergency planning and grants planning.
-She was instrumental in streamlining business operations and made recommendations to improve operations, which included development and management of standard operating procedures (SOPs).
-During her tenure, Ms. Butler was tapped to serve as CJCC’s Interim Executive Director, and then advanced to become the agency’s Deputy Executive Director before her appointment to lead the agency.
+Upon joining the CJCC in 2006, as its Legal Advisor and Program Analyst, Ms. Butler provided legal counsel to the agency on criminal and juvenile justice matters, and helped guide strategic priorities with a specific focus on re-entry, emergency planning and grants planning.
+She was instrumental in streamlining business operations and made improvement recommendations, which included development and management of standard operating procedures (SOPs).
+During her tenure, Ms. Butler was tapped to serve as the CJCC’s Interim Executive Director, and then advanced to become the agency’s Deputy Executive Director before her appointment to lead the agency.

 Prior to joining the CJCC, Ms. Butler practiced law with the Law Offices of Curtis T. White, P.C. and served as Director of Program Operations for the Urban Family Institute where she managed all of the organization’s programmatic efforts, streamlined its models, policies and strategies to create sustainable community-based initiatives, and developed the Bridge, a program supported by Maryland’s Department of Public Safety & Correctional Services and in partnership with the Eastern Correctional Institution, for incarcerated fathers to engage and stay connected with their children.